 Six blocks of music, crafts from over 200 vendors, authentic German food, beer, a parade and a family fun zone.

 Oktoberfest in El Cajon

-Dates: Friday-Sunday, last weekend of September and first weekend of October
+Dates: Friday-Sunday, first and second weekends of October

 Traditionally held on the first two weekends in October, dance to the sounds of an honest-to-goodness Bavarian band at the two-weekend Oktoberfest in El Cajon.